Position Summary & Responsibilities:

-International Medical Corps is recruiting a Community Education and Social and Behavior Change Advisor (SBC Advisor), to be based in Kabul, Afghanistan, for an anticipated US Agency for International Development project.
-The Comprehensive Nutrition, Hygiene and Sanitation Project (USAID CINHS) is a five-year, multi-sectoral intervention designed to improve the nutrition status of women of reproductive age and children, focusing on the first 1,000 days of a child’s life (conception to 24 months of age).
+International Medical Corps is recruiting a Monitoring and Evaluation Director, to be based in Kabul, Afghanistan, for a US Agency for International Development project.
+The Initiative for Hygiene, Sanitation, and Nutrition Project (USAID IHSAN) is a five-year, multi-sectoral intervention designed to improve the nutrition status of women of reproductive age and children, focusing on the first 1,000 days of a child’s life (conception to 24 months of age).

 To perform this job successfully, an individual must be able to perform each essential function with or without reasonable accommodation.

-4. Contribute to staff performance evaluations, particularly regarding community engagement and SBC capacity and project-related outputs.
+- Contribute to staff performance evaluations, particularly regarding monitoring and evaluation outputs.

 • Other duties as assigned.
 The duties and responsibilities listed are representative of the nature and level of work assigned and are not necessarily all inclusive.